django-denmark/2020.djangoday.dk/content/tickets.md

 ## Corporate supporters <span class="badge badge-success">New</span>

-Become a corporate supporter of Django Denmark and get tickets to the annual Django Day, posting jobs on Django Denmark's sites and getting your logo and link shown on the Django Day front page.
+Become a corporate supporter of Django Denmark and get tickets to the annual Django Day, 1 year of posting jobs on Django Denmark's sites (until next Django Day) and getting your logo and link shown on the Django Day front page.

 <button type="button" class="btn btn-lg btn-primary" disabled>Corporate support w/ 1 ticket - DKK 1500</button>